What Does a Head and Shoulders Pattern Mean?

 One of the strategies investors and analysts use to determine where to invest in the stock market is to study trends and patterns (such as head & shoulders pattern, cup and handle pattern, golden cross pattern, and others) for an apparent price shift.
 Being able to spot patterns and identify what they mean may improve opportunities for success.

 One of the more well-known patterns is called the head and shoulders pattern, which is a price reversal pattern.
-It’s a technical analysis that, when appropriately identified, can be used as a method of predicting a trend reversal.
+Its a technical analysis that, when appropriately identified, can be used as a method of predicting a trend reversal.
 It may indicate a market shift from bullish to bearish or vice versa, signaling that a trend is coming to an end.

-Although the head and shoulders technical analysis pattern, if properly identified, can be a reliable source of information, it’s less than perfect, as the formation can be challenging to spot.
+Although the head and shoulders technical analysis pattern, if properly identified, can be a reliable source of information, its less than perfect, as the formation can be challenging to spot.

 Key Takeaways: